-- Provide the name and contact information for each witness and how they relate to the incident to the Coordinator for Student Advocacy and Accountability at least one

-(1) business day prior to the conduct conference.
-The Director of Student Advocacy and Accountability will try to arrange the attendance of witnesses who are members of the college community, if reasonably possible. - Have each witness provide a written statement, either a signed handwritten letter or from their own campus email account.
+- Provide the name and contact information for each witness and how they relate to the incident to the Office of Student Conduct at least one (1) business day prior to the conduct conference.
+The Office of Student Conduct will try to arrange the attendance of witnesses who are members of the college community, if reasonably possible. - Have each witness provide a written statement, either a signed handwritten letter or from their own campus email account.
 Statements should give a complete account of their knowledge of the incident.
-Statements should be submitted to the Director of Student Advocacy and Accountability at least one (1) business day prior to the conduct conference. - Ask each witness to be available from the start time of the conference through at least 30 minutes after for administrative conferences and one hour after for College Conduct Board conferences.
+Statements should be submitted to the Office of Student Conduct at least one (1) business day prior to the conduct conference. - Ask each witness to be available from the start time of the conference through at least 30 minutes after for administrative conferences and one hour after for College Conduct Board conferences.
 Students should not miss class to be a witness in a conference.